bugajewskam/New-ToDo/README.md

 # To Do App
 To Do application created using Next.js.
-Application is prepared to be quickly switched to remote repository.
+Application uses Supabase as backend.

+## Features
+* To-do's CRUD,
+* Filtering,
+* drag and drop sorting,
+* authorization using magic links,
+* dark mode.

 ## Demo